yiisoft/yii2/docs/guide/db-migrations.md

 ## Refreshing Migrations <span id="refreshing-migrations"></span>

-Since Yii 2.0.13 you can reset the whole database and apply all migrations from the beginning.
+Since Yii 2.0.13 you can delete all tables and foreign keys from the database and apply all migrations from the beginning.

 ```
 yii migrate/fresh       # Truncate the database and apply all migrations from the beginning.